ocp4opsandsecurity/open-policy-agent/README.md

 ## Gatekeeper
-`Gatekeeper` is uses a crd named `ConstraintTemplate`, which describes validation logic in the `Rego` scripting language and references the `Constrant` crd to enforces policy.
+`Gatekeeper` is a Kubernetes admission webhook which enforces policy.